ninadewi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-My research examines how technology — such as facial recognition, biometric scanners, satellites, and drones — is applied in border management and law enforcement.
-I am interested in how these technologies mediate the way that knowledge about populations is produced and how these technologies extend bordering logics and practices beyond the territorial boundary line.
+My research uses ethnographic methods to better understand the intersection of politics and technology.
+In particular, I examine how surveillance technology — such as facial recognition and biometric identification — is applied in border management and law enforcement.